swamitagupta/swamitagupta/README.md

  #### I'm Swamita,

- a sophomore Computer Science student at VIT, Vellore.
+ a final Computer Science student at VIT, Vellore.

  - 🦋 I am currently learning iOS Development using **Swift** and **SwiftUI**.
  - 🦋 I am also enthusiastic about **Machine Learning** and **Deep Learning** using **Python** and **R**.